Harvey Abrams, BS, MAT, Ph.d/abd,

 This period of time, from the early 400's to the 1400's, (5th century to 15th century) was a time of ignorance.
 The brilliance of the ancient civilizations -- the study of history, philosophy, law, mathematics -- all ceased.
 Education ceased.
 Learning was centered in the Byzantine church where the ancient Roman language of Latin survived.
 Christianity became the overwhelming power throughout Europe.
 And to the East -- Islam rose and gained power, and learning resumed in the East.
 In the 900's there was an effort made to translate ancient Greek writings into Arabic.
 It was not until the Renaissance in the 1400's that learning resumed in the West.
 This issue of "education" can also be a topic of debate.
 What exactly is "education?"
 How does one become "educated?"
 Or asked another way -- how does a society educate its youth?
 One can argue that youth were educated in the thousand years of feudal times (the middle ages) when a knight trained his page to ride a horse and wield a sword -- that the youth was being "educated."
 But overall -- scholars argue that during the middle ages there was a sharp decline in education and writing, other than in the religious context of the Catholic church.

 But conflict still raged as empires collided.
 The Crusades -- battles between Christian Europe and the Islamic East -- raged on and off from 1095 to 1204 -- a period of 109 years.
 Then the Mongol invasions ravaged the Middle East and the Far East from 1221 to 1258.
 During this period of time the Mongols created the largest empire in world history.
 In 1260 the Mongols themselves were crushed by the Mamluk Sultanate of Egypt, the most powerful Islamic empire of the middle ages.
 In the 1400's three great Islamic empires arose -- and in time, each fell.
 These were the Ottoman Empire in Asia Minor (today's Turkey), the Safavid Empire in Persia (today's Iran), and the Mughal Empire (today's India, which was absorbed into the British Empire).
 It was the Ottoman Empire that conquered and controlled Greece from the 1400's to the 1800's.
 The Ottoman Empire was formally dismantled after World War I because it was on the losing side.
 From its remnants the nation of Turkey was created in the 1920's.
 During this period of time (1915-1923) a war was fought within the Ottoman Empire between Turks and Armenians, generally referred to as the "Armenian genocide."
 This issue is a hot topic and today Turkey refuses to admit that any genocide took place.
-So as you study history remember that sources will reflect the bias of its writer - so know where the writer came from.
+So as you study history remember that sources will reflect the bias of its writer - so know where the writer came from to understand their potential bias.

 As an occupied country during the 1800's Greece was Orthodox Christian and the Ottoman Turks were Muslim.
 In 1821 the Greeks began to revolt and after many battles and massacres on both sides, with foreign powers intervening (British, French, Bavarians [not all Germans - just Bavarians], Russians, the Greeks finally gained independence from the Turks in 1832.
 But the European powers maintained their influence and created a monarchy, naming the seventeen-year-old son of Ludwig I of Bavaria (the largest of the Germanic states), Otto of Wittlesbach, as the King, known as King Otto of Greece.
 His reign was rough, to say the least, partly because he was a Catholic and most Greeks considered that to be heresy.
 (There was a philosophic conflict between the Roman Catholic Church headed by the Pope in Rome and the Byzantine Church headquartered in the city we know today as Istanbul.
 Do you remember the end of the Roman Empire?
 The Western Empire was headquartered in Rome and the Eastern Empire was headquartered in Constantinople.
 Well - ancient Constantinople is known today as "Istanbul" and Rome is still Rome.
 Otto fled with his wife in 1862 and returned to Germany where he died in 1867.
 He was replaced by another German, Prince Christian Wilhelm Ferdinand Adolf Georg von Holstein-Gluecksburg, who is better known as King George I, who reigned from 1864 to 1913.
 You can find this King's portrait on some early Olympic memorabilia.